8 Common Toilet Problems That Signal It’s Time For A Replacement

 Cracked porcelain?
 Older toilets are susceptible to a certain amount of wear and tear.
 While there’s charm in an old toilet, if it’s cracking in any place, you should replace it before a crisis arises.

 Any of these common toilet problems could happen to you.
-In fact, here at Blanton’s Air, Plumbing & Electric in North Carolina, we’re plumbers, and even we experience toilet issues from time to time.
+In fact, here at Blanton’s Air, Plumbing & Electric, we’re plumbers, and even we experience toilet issues from time to time.
 But with a positive attitude, sense of adventure, a wrench, and your local plumber on speed dial, a minor problem doesn’t have to turn into a dramatic Game of Thrones (sorry, we had to.)